0xyieldstream/docs/factory.md

 - Set a 10% revshare rate to incentivize strategists.
 - Deploy their vault and manage their strategy dynamically as market conditions change

-The Yieldstream Vault Factory is the ultimate tool for DeFi curators, providing the infrastructure and flexibility needed to craft and refine bespoke yield strategies in an ever-evolving ecosystem.
+The Yieldstream vault factory is the ultimate tool for DeFi curators, providing the infrastructure and flexibility needed to craft and refine bespoke yield strategies in an ever-evolving ecosystem.